yardenas/talks/10-JAN-2023/slides.md

 - What would be a realistic observation space?
 Intraoperative fluoroscopy + preoperative CT?
 - What would be a realistic action space?
 Joint positions?
 End-effector position & orientation?
 - Helping the surgeon follow the preoperative plan?
 Online planning?
 Only offline (manual) planning?
+- How would an experiment using our methods would look like?

 </v-clicks>